isaaccormack/isaaccormack/README.md

 ## Hello World! 👋
-🌱 My name's Isaac, I'm in my 4th year at UVic and currently:
+🌱 My name's Isaac, I'm currently in my 4th year at UVic and working on:
-- ✨ Developing a web app Tabber to automatically tab guitar licks -> [tabber.icormack.com](https://tabber.icormack.com)
+- ✨ Developing [_Tabber_](https://github.com/isaaccormack/tabber), a web app to automatically tab guitar licks.
+It's live at [tabber.icormack.com](https://tabber.icormack.com)
-- :hammer_and_pick:	Working with [VikeLabs](https://github.com/VikeLabs) to release an npm package for parsing UVic course data
+- :hammer_and_pick:	Releasing an npm package [_schedule-scraper_](https://github.com/VikeLabs/scheduler-scraper) with [VikeLabs](https://github.com/VikeLabs), to parse UVic course data into a simple API
 - :nerd_face:	Studying ML and applying it through a course project (coming soon)

 ### About Me